 In today’s post, you’re going to learn the 11 tactics or ways you can use to increase organic search traffic from Google.
 Even if your website backlink doesn’t match up with that of your competitor’s websites.

 Every other advice on the list is useless if your content sucks or don’t appeal to the right audience.

-I don’t like using the much thrown around phrase “quality content”, instead I like using this “useful content” because the word “quality” is relative here and to a greater degree, it depends on who is consuming the information and what he/she regards as quality information.
+I don’t like using the much thrown around phrase “quality content”.
+Instead, I like using this “useful content“.
+This is because the word “quality” is relative here and to a greater degree, it depends on who is consuming the information.
+What he/she regards as quality information.

 Then we can conclude that your content meets the user’s expectations and is of the quality one as far that user is concerned.

-When you achieve this, people will naturally link to you, and the consequences are that your referral traffic will grow substantially and your organic traffic will start picking up too.
+When you achieve this, people will naturally link to you, and the consequences are that your referral traffic will grow substantially.
+Your organic traffic will start picking up too.

 What is confusing is this, according to many reliable sources, on the average, Google top 10 search results pages are filled with content that is beyond 2,000-word count.

-Now this has been causing dilemma for many content marketers that don’t have much to report in a single post – like the entertainment industry, affiliate review site, coupon site, smartphones review sites, software review sites etc.
+Now this has been causing the dilemma for many content marketers that don’t have much to report in a single post.
+Like the entertainment industry, affiliate review site, coupon site, smartphones review sites, software review sites etc.

-These types of blogs don’t have much going than to just report the information as it is especially the entertainment blog and smartphones review sites.
+These types of blogs don’t have much going than to report the information as it is.
+Especially the entertainment blog and smartphones review sites.